 One of the distinguishing aspects of our University lies in its rich and distinctive intellectual space which has been built on a strong and sustained research culture and a reputation for quality, impact and excellence.
-As our University is located in an economically depressed rural community, we have a particular responsibility of discharging

-Our new vision statement demands that we leverage teaching, research and community engagement to inspire a better, just, sustainable and inclusive future for all. our research-intensive mandate in a manner that draws on the nexus of teaching and learning, research and community engagement to make a positive difference in our surrounding community while simultaneously contributing to our accumulated global stock of knowledge.
+As our University is located in an economically depressed rural community, we have a particular responsibility of discharging our research-intensive mandate in a manner that draws on the nexus of teaching and learning, research and community engagement to make a positive difference in our surrounding community while simultaneously contributing to our accumulated global stock of knowledge.
 We further commit that this revised and updated version of the Institution's IDP (Umkhombandlela) will further strengthen our position as a leading research-intensive university with a strong and growing postgraduate trajectory and ensure that Rhodes University remains a strong, intellectually vibrant, resilient and sustainable institution and a place of opportunity for all.